-Investment securities consist of new general obligation bonds (the New GO Bonds), contingent value instruments (CVIs) issued by the Commonwealth and clawback contingent value instruments issued by the Highway & Transportation Authority (Second Priority HTA Clawback CVIs and Fourth Priority HTA Clawback CVIs), which the DRA received as part of the Commonwealth Plan of Adjustment (POA).
-Details about the nature of the POA and these investment securities are further described in Note 3 below.
+Investment securities generally consist of new general obligation bonds (the New GO Bonds), contingent value instruments (CVIs) issued by the Commonwealth and clawback contingent value instruments issued by the Highway & Transportation Authority (Second Priority HTA Clawback CVIs and Fourth Priority HTA Clawback CVIs), which the DRA received as part of the Commonwealth Plan of Adjustment (POA).
+The New GO Bonds that the DRA had received as part of the POA were disposed of in previous years.
+Details about the nature of the POA and the activities during the year for the remaining investment securities are further described in Note 3 below.